gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.6.7
+- Fixed issue where some fields on threats could not be edited

+v.
 2.6.6
 - Fixed issue where Storm Knight attribute edits didn't stick
 - More chat and hotbar enhancements from Spatula!